lhr-solar/BPS/Docs/source/Hardware/Boards.rst

 Brief Description/Purpose:
     The purpose of this board is to set the speed of the fans that will be used to cool the battery pack.
-It receives signals from the Master Board and sends them across a MOSFET that switches the fan on or off.
+It receives signals from the Leader Board and sends them across a MOSFET that switches the fan on or off.

 Pertinent Regulations